imurray/chol-rev/python/README.md

 A small error is reported (e.g., `1e-8` or smaller), indicating the routine is working properly.

-You need f2py (which comes with numpy these days), and the ability to compile Fortran and C, including BLAS and LAPACK routines as used by your install of numpy+scipy.
+You need f2py (which comes with NumPy these days), and the ability to compile Fortran and C, including BLAS and LAPACK routines as used by your install of NumPy+SciPy.
 (Although see the caveat in compile.py -- things sometimes manage to work if you don't have complete LAPACK libraries.)